supercede/go-exercises/README.md

 # go-exercises

-Projects created while learning Go
+A repository of Projects created while learning Go